LAURIE VAN WIEREN

 For more information: firstname.lastname@example.org

-Laurie Van Wieren's dance work is noted for its attention to the visual, it's wry humor, and idiosyncratic vocabulary.
-Her work considers the dancer as archivist, the stage as a visual and social landscape, and choreography as a lens to experience and distort art.
+I consider the dancer to be an archivist, the stage a visual and social landscape and choreography a lens to experience and distort life and art.

 2011 Minnesota SAGE Award for Dance Outstanding Performance